+The growth of

+Harrogate in post-war

+years, however,

+indirectly protected

+the historic fabric of

+Knaresborough from

+the comprehensive

+redevelopment that

+ruined so many small

+market towns.
+The

-The growth of Harrogate in post-war years, however, indirectly protected the historic fabric of Knaresborough from comprehensive redevelopment; that and the designation of the Conservation Area in 1969 together with the establishment of various partnership grant schemes, brought modest public funding to assist in the repair of buildings and helped to stem the decay of the physical fabric of the town.
+designation of the

+Conservation Area in 1969 and the establishment of various partnership grant schemes brought modest public funding to assist in the repair of buildings and helped to stem the decay of the physical fabric of the town.